dan-nadler/thermoPi/README.md

 Update the `sensor` table with your sensors.

 # Usage
-Use `python IO.py` to stream temperatures to the database every 10 seconds.
+Use `python -m thermo.sensor.thermal` to stream temperatures to the database every 10 seconds.